 You can rate the recipe and leave a comment below or tag us in your gorgeous creations on Instagram.
 If you’re not already following along, we’re @theplantpowercouple with the “the”.

 And finally, also tell us if you want more of these cutlet recipes!

 Hope you get as much of a kick out of this recipe as we have.
 Until next time!

-- Place your tofu on a cutting board and slice it into 8 equal “cutlets”.
+- MARINATE: Place your tofu on a cutting board and slice it into 8 equal “cutlets”.
 I do this by slicing it in half, then slicing those halves in half, then cutting each of those slices in half.
-Pour the marinade over your tofu cutlets, making sure they are all nice and coated.
-Place them in your fridge for at least an hour or overnight.*
+Use a fork to mix all the ingredients for your marinade in a large measuring cup.
+Place the cutlets in a shallow container and pour the marinade over them, making sure they are all nice and coated.
+Cover and place them in your fridge for at least an hour or overnight.*

-- Finally, let your cutlets cool slightly before slicing them up for all your salads or pasta or bowls throughout the week.
+- FINAL TOUCHES + STORAGE: Finally, let your cutlets cool slightly before slicing them up for all your salads or stir frys or bowls throughout the week.
 They will firm a bit as they cool.
 You can store them in an air-tight container in the fridge or freeze them for up to 8 weeks!

 *Vegetable or sunflower oil can also be used for a more neutral taste.
 We like a mix of chili + sunflower oil for a touch of spicy!

 TO MAKE THESE OIL-FREE: You can sub water for the oil if you want to make these cutlets oil-free, but be aware this will alter the texture of the final product.
 You may also want to cook the cutlets longer.